 #3.
 Mergers and Acquisitions

-Microsoft is one of a handful of $1 trillion companies and is not shy in breaking out the checkbook.
+Microsoft is one of a few trillion-dollar companies, and is not shy in breaking out the checkbook.

 While Nadella is celebrated for his push to the cloud, we believe his M&A deserves some credit too.
 Most recently, Microsoft is in talks to buy social networking platform Discord for $10 billion.

 - GitHub in 2018 for $7.5 billion

 - ZeniMax Media (Bethesda) in 2020 for $7.5 billion

 Unlike some of Ballmer’s buys that were famously written down to zero, these are investments for the future, like ad-tech firm aQuantive purchased for $6.3 billion and Nokia for $7.2 billion.